 Melia Cohiba is a 5-star hotel located at Vedado neighborhood.
 It’s a central business district and a great choice for travelers interested in tourist attractions and dining.
 The hotel offers beautiful ocean views from the certain rooms, the pool and evening entertainment.

 Boutique Hotel 5tay8 Vedado

 Impressive boutique hotel in Vedado district, Boutique Hotel 5tay8 Vedado successfully combines the old colonial look and feeling with a very comfortable, modern and minimalist interior.
-The neighbourhood is safe and beautiful with many old colonial buildings, but not too far from old Havana.
+The neighborhood is safe and beautiful with many old colonial buildings, but not too far from old Havana.

 ARTeHOTEL Calle2 Havana

 ARTeHOTEL Calle2 Havana will leave you with high impressions.
 The hotel is located in a beautiful colonial building and offers really amazing designs.
 It’s also one of the top rated accommodation by the travelers in Havana.